Les Stevens (boxer)

 Leslie Stevens (7 March 1951 – 25 April 2020) was a boxer who competed for England.

 Boxing career

-Stevens won the Amateur Boxing Association 1971 heavyweight title, when boxing out of the Reading Boxing Club.
+Stevens won the Amateur Boxing Association 1971 heavyweight title, when boxing out of the Reading Amateur Boxing Club.

-He represented England in the -91 kg heavyweight division, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Stevens represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 91kg heavyweight category event, winning a bronze medal.

 He turned professional on 13 September 1971 and fought in 27 fights until 1979.